chocoteam/pychoco/docs/api/variables.rst

 while the upper bound ub (or envelope) is such that any instantiation of the variable is a subgraph of it.

-The bounds of a graph variable must be created using the graph API of pychoco.
+The bounds of a graph variable must be created using the graph API of pychoco (see below).

 UndirectedGraph API
 ^^^^^^^^^^^^^^^^^^^

+The `create_undirected_graph` factory function allows to instantiate a directed graph from a list of nodes and a list of edges:

-.. autofunction:: pychoco.variables.undirected_graph.create_undirected_graph
+.. autofunction:: pychoco.objects.graphs.undirected_graph.create_undirected_graph
    :noindex:

+This function returns an `UndirectedGraph` object:

-.. autoclass:: pychoco.objects.undirected_graph.UndirectedGraph
+.. autoclass:: pychoco.objects.graphs.undirected_graph.UndirectedGraph
    :members:
    :inherited-members:
    :undoc-members: